 Functional Medicine Timeline

-Functional Medicine recognizes that illness does not occur in isolation, and the IFM Matrix helps practitioners to examine the body systems, symptoms, and risk factors associated with a specific condition.
+Functional medicine recognizes that illness does not occur in isolation, and the IFM Matrix helps practitioners examine the body systems, symptoms, and risk factors associated with a specific condition.
 The matrix provides an outline for the practitioner to organize the patient’s clinical imbalances in the following biological systems, called nodes: defense and repair, energy, biotransformation and elimination, transport, communication, structural integrity, and assimilation.

-The left section of the matrix is useful in retelling the patient’s story, by tracking antecedents, triggering events, and mediators/perpetuators.
+The left section of the matrix is useful in retelling the patient’s story by tracking antecedents, triggering events, and mediators/perpetuators.
 The bottom of the matrix details lifestyle factors like sleep and relaxation, exercise and movement, nutrition and hydration, stress and resilience, and relationships and networks.

-As a whole, the Functional Medicine Matrix assists the practitioner in organizing and prioritizing each patient’s health issues as elicited by a thorough personal, family, social, and medical history.
-The matrix helps clinicians organize what may seem to be disparate issues into a complete story to help the clinician gain a comprehensive perspective of the patient, and subsequently facilitates discussion of complex, chronic disease with the patient.
+As a whole, the Functional Medicine Matrix assists the practitioner in organizing and prioritizing each patient’s health issues as elicited through a thorough personal, family, social, and medical history.
+The matrix helps clinicians organize what may seem to be disparate issues into a complete story to help the clinician gain a comprehensive perspective of the patient and subsequently facilitates discussion of complex, chronic disease with the patient.

-All practitioners who complete IFM’s premier course, Applying Functional Medicine in Clinical Practice (AFMCP), either online or in-person, have access to the IFM Toolkit, which contains a wealth of information for new and seasoned practitioners alike.
+The IFM Toolkit is one of the most robust collections of functional medicine resources available to practitioners and offers a variety of dynamic, clinical resources to use in practice.
+IFM continually updates the toolkit resources with the latest evidence-based research and considerations.
+All practitioners who complete IFM’s premier course, Applying Functional Medicine in Clinical Practice (AFMCP), have access to the IFM Toolkit, which contains a wealth of information for new and seasoned practitioners alike.